Scheduled MonumentsEnglandWooston Castle

 What is Wooston Castle?

-Wooston Castle is a medieval fortified settlement located in Devon, England.
+Wooston Castle is a motte-and-bailey fortification situated in Devon, England, dating to the Norman period following the conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003822.

 Who is responsible for protecting Wooston Castle?